syncfusion-content/wpf-docs/wpf/Scheduler/Migrating-from-SfSchedule-to-SfScheduler.md

 # Migrating from SfSchedule to SfScheduler in WPF Scheduler

 SfScheduler is a new Scheduler control introduced in 18.2.0.45 Version.
-The SfScheduler control is used to schedule and manage appointments through an intuitive user interface, similar to the Outlook calendar.
-This section helps you to identify equivalent SfSchedule features or APIs in SfScheduler.
+The SfScheduler control is used to schedule and manage the appointments through an intuitive user interface, similar to the Outlook calendar.
+This section helps to identify the equivalent SfSchedule features or APIs in the SfScheduler.

 ## Adding Reference